geaaru/sabayon-reload/README.md

 Current ansible configuration permit build process on localhost but it is possible configure Ansible to build images to a remote machine.
 See Ansible documentation for details.

-In particular, under localhost host variable file it is possible customize this options.
+In particular, under localhost host variable file it is possible customize these options:

 | Option   |  Default | Description |
 |----------|----------|-------------|